 The Foolish bottom line

 The best growth stocks offer sustainable growth at a reasonable price.
 When you find this sort of stock, the long-term profits can be immense.
-It pays to constantly be on the lookout for such businesses, the kind that make up the core of our Inside Value portfolio.
+It pays to constantly search for such businesses, the kind that make up the core of our Inside Value portfolio.
 If you're looking for investment ideas, you can check it out with a 30-day free guest pass.

 This article was originally published on July 14, 2006.
 It has been updated.

 Fool contributor Richard Gibbons was hoping for sustainable growth, but he stopped at 6'2".
-Richard does not own shares of any company mentioned in this article.
-Amazon.com is a Stock Advisor selection.
-Wal-Mart is an Inside Value pick.
-Gap is both an Inside Value and Stock Advisor recommendation.
+Richard does not own any companies mentioned.
+Google is a Motley Fool Rule Breakers recommendation.
+Microsoft is an Inside Value choice.
 The Fool has a disclosure policy.